-While I was visiting Ashley in Ottawa, we got a little crafty.
-We had both seen these and these wood burned birch slice ornaments on Pinterest, and decided to try making some ourselves!
+While I was visiting my friend Ashley, in Ottawa, we got a little crafty and made some easy DIY wood burned birch slice ornaments.
+We had both seen these and these wood burned birch slice ornaments on Pinterest, and wanted to try making some ourselves!

 Ashley’s Handy Hubby cut birch slices for us and even drilled the holes so they were ready for hanging.
 If you’re tackling this project, you can also buy wood slices sanded and ready for use.
 We left the bark on, instead of peeling it off and sanding smooth, because Ashley preferred the rustic, natural look.